art-mth/arthurmathies.github.io/_drafts/auth.md

 As you saw the *express-session* module does take a lot of work off our back so we do not have to worry about reading, writing and decrypting sessionId and data.
 I hope there was something interesting in this blogpost for everyone.
 If you have questions hit me up on <a href="mailto:arthur.mathies@googlemail.com">arthur.mathies@googlemail.com</a>.

 Also some final words of advice.
 All this is only secure if you send your data over an encrypted connection.
 Always use an SSL or TLS encrypted connection when you send passwords or other sensitive data.
 That means at least securing your signup or signin forms and their requests to the server.

+If you want try out the code you will need to create a *.env* file where you store dat

 Thanks for reading my first blog post and talk to you soon in one of my hopefully many blog posts to come.